JaideepPrasad/Data-Science/Image Processing/Image Processing Forensics/README.md

 #### Result

 After all the image processing steps, we get an image clear enough to learn a few things:
-  - The licence plate looks like "BHT 01Z".
-Its fair to say the licence plate looks pretty legible.
+  - The license plate looks like "BHT 01Z".
+It's fair to say the license plate looks pretty legible.
-  - We can also say the make of the car is mazda and the model is a miata.
+  - We can also say the make of the car is Mazda and the model is a Miata.

 #### Conclusion